-- 5.1.
-White paper/journal paper about best practices in developing sustainable software.
-Reviewing multiple past articles and talks at different meetings like WSSPEx [2, 4, 8, 9, 10] and analyzing and promoting sustainable scientific software makes it clear that there are several common and recurring ideas that underpin success in developing sustainable software.
+5.1 White paper/journal paper about best practices in developing sustainable software

+Reviewing multiple past articles and talks at different meetings like WSSSPEx [2, 4, 23, 24, 25] and analyzing and promoting sustainable scientific software makes it clear that there are several common and recurring ideas that underpin success in developing sustainable software.
 However, outside of a small community, this knowledge is not widely shared.
 This is especially true for the large community of scientists who generate most of the software used by scientists but are not primarily software developers.
-In this scenario, a clear and precise exposition of these best practices collected from many sources and open collaboration among all in the community in a single source (e.g., journal paper, tutorial) that can be widely disseminated is necessary and likely to be very valuable. - 5.1.1.
-Fit with related activities.
+In this scenario, a clear and precise exposition of these best practices collected from many sources and open collaboration among all in the community in a single source (e.g., journal paper, tutorial) that can be widely disseminated is necessary and likely to be very valuable.

 The creation of such a "best practices" document will build upon the range of activities and topics discussed at WSSSPE3 and associated prior meetings.
-We will attempt to distill the emerging body of knowledge into this document.
-The large number of articles from the NSF funded SI2 projects (SSE and SSI), "lightning talks", "white papers," and reports from different workshops have created a large if somewhat diffuse source for this report. - 5.1.2.
-Discussion.
+This working group will attempt to distill the emerging body of knowledge into this document.
+The large number of articles from the NSF-funded SI2 projects (SSE and SSI), "lightning talks," "white papers," and reports from different workshops have created a large if somewhat diffuse source for this report.

 Core questions that will need to be explored are in reproducibility, reliability, usability, extensibility, knowledge management, as well as continuity (transitions between people).
-Answers to these questions will guide us on how a software tool becomes part of the core workflow of well identified users (stakeholders) relating to tool success and hence sustainability.
-Ideas that may need to be explored include: - Requirements engineering to create tools with immediate uptake; - When should software "die"? - Catering to disruptive developments in environment (e.g., new hardware, new methodology); - Dimensions of sustainability: economic, technical, environmental and obsolescence.
+Answers to these questions will guide the group to learn how a software tool becomes part of the core workflow of well-identified users (stakeholders) relating to tool success and hence sustainability.
+Ideas that may need to be explored include:

+- Requirements engineering to create tools with immediate uptake; - · When should software "die"? - Catering to disruptive developments in environment (e.g., new hardware, new methodology); - Dimensions of sustainability: economic, technical, environmental and obsolescence.